jc141x/jc141-bash/setup/readme.md

 Copy and paste the following commands into your terminal.

-1. Add the rumpowered repository
+1. Add the rumpowered repository.

 ```sh
 echo '
 [rumpowered]
 Server = https://jc141x.github.io/rumpowered-packages/$arch ' | sudo tee -a /etc/pacman.conf
 ```
-2. Add the multilib packages
+2. Add the multilib packages.

 ```sh
 sudo sed -i "/\[multilib\]/,/Include/"'s/^#//' /etc/pacman.conf
 ```
-3. Add and locally sign the keys for the repository
+3. Add and locally sign the keys for the repository.

 ```sh
 sudo pacman-key --recv-keys cc7a2968b28a04b3
 sudo pacman-key --lsign-key cc7a2968b28a04b3
 ```

 4. **Manjaro only**.
-Switch to unstable branch
+Switch to unstable branch.

 ```sh
 sudo pacman-mirrors --api --set-branch unstable && sudo pacman-mirrors --fasttrack 5
 ```

-5. Force refresh all packages (even if in-date) and update
+5. Force refresh all packages (even if in-date) and update.

 ```sh
 sudo pacman -Syyu